-Work: we all need it, but given the chance, how many of us would willingly do it if we didn’t need to?
+Work: we all need it, but given the chance, how many of us would willingly do it if we didn’t?
 Our work is the place where we often spend one third of our day, so how we feel about it can have a serious impact on our overall psychological well-being.
-But as we'll see, unhappiness at work is actually very common.
+But, as we'll see, unhappiness at work is actually commonplace.
 So, how we can change that?

-Studies confirm that being unhappy at work over a period of time is linked to feelings of hopelessness, depression, anxiety, stress, and sleep problems, as well as higher chances of developing high blood pressure, heart disease, and digestive issues – so finding avoiding being miserbale at work is a serious matter.
+Studies confirm that being unhappy at work over a period of time is linked to feelings of hopelessness, depression, anxiety, stress and sleep problems, as well as higher chances of developing high blood pressure, heart disease, and digestive issues – so avoiding being miserable at work is a serious matter.

 However, sometimes we have to accept jobs we’d rather not be doing – the famous “but it pays the bills”.
 And, truth be told, few people would describe their work environment as being a truly happy place.

 Indeed, being dissatisfied and unhappy at work has become so common that finding joy in the workplace is almost seen as some sort of luxury.
 In fact, in the US, nearly half of the workforce claims to be unhappy at work, and the figure is almost identical in the UK, suggesting a happy workplace is uncommon.